GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 ### How to choose an appropriate projected coordinate system

 In GIS, we project the earth onto a flat coordinate system (hence the name coordinate reference system or CRS).
-It is crucial that you are aware that you data can be in one CRS and your QGIS project in an other CRS.
+It is crucial that you are aware that your data can be in one CRS and your QGIS project in another CRS.
 The data and the project should always be the same, or else you will get wrong results!
 The project CRS is displayed on the bottom right corner of the [QGIS interface](https://giscience.github.io/gis-training-resource-center/content/Modul_1/en_qgis_start.html#overview-of-qgis-interface).
-To change the CRS of you data and project, follow the steps explained below.
+To change the CRS of your data and project, follow the steps explained below.
 The default CRS/EPSG code of every QGIS project is the World Geodetic System 84 (EPSG: 4326).
 This CRS is optimized for world maps.
 So not perfect for most applications, because we mostly use maps for small areas.